lenskit/java.lenskit.org/research/index.md

 [zotero]: https://www.zotero.org/groups/lenskit/items/collectionKey/MQR6B47C

 LensKit has been used in a number of published papers.
+In this list, we have attempted to collect published research that has used the LensKit software in some capacity.
 This list is also available as a [Zotero group collection][zotero].

 <aside markdown="span">
 Is your project missing from this list?
 [Let us know](/connect/).
 </aside>

+### 2015

+-   F. Maxwell Harper, Funing Xu, Harmanpreet Kaur, Kyle Condiff, Shuo Chang, and Loren Terveen.
+2015.
+Putting Users in Control of Their Recommendations.
+In *Proceedings of the 9th ACM Conference on Recommender Systems (RecSys ’15)*.
+New York, NY, USA: ACM, 3–10.
+DOI=[10.1145/2792838.2800179](http://dx.doi.org/10.1145/2792838.2800179)

 -   Michael D. Ekstrand, Daniel Kluver, F. Maxwell Harper, and Joseph A. Konstan.
 2015.
 [Letting Users Choose Recommender Algorithms: An Experimental Study](http://md.ekstrandom.net/research/pubs/choose-recs).
-In Proceedings of the Ninth ACM Conference on Recommender Systems (RecSys ‘15).
+In *Proceedings of the Ninth ACM Conference on Recommender Systems (RecSys ‘15)*.
 ACM.
 DOI=[10.1145/2792838.2800195](http://doi.acm.org/10.1145/2792838.2800195).

+-   Axel Magnuson, Vijay Dialani, and Deepa Mallela.
+2015.
+Event Recommendation Using Twitter Activity.
+In *Proceedings of the 9th ACM Conference on Recommender Systems (RecSys ’15)*.
+New York, NY, USA: ACM, 331–332.
+DOI=[10.1145/2792838.2796556](http://dx.doi.org/10.1145/2792838.2796556).

+-  Martin Wischenbart, Sergio Firmenich, Gustavo Rossi, and Manuel Wimmer.
+2015.
+[Recommender Systems for the People — Enhancing Personalization in Web Augmentation](http://ceur-ws.org/Vol-1438/paper10.pdf).
+In *Proceedings of the RecSys '15 Join Workshop on Interfaces and Human Decision Making for Recommender Systems (IntIRS '15)*.

 -   Maria Soledad Pera and Yiu-kai Ng.
 2015.
-A Recommendation-Based Book-Exchange System Without Using Wish Lists.
-Poster at ACM RecSys 2015.
+[A Recommendation-Based Book-Exchange System Without Using Wish Lists](http://ceur-ws.org/Vol-1441/recsys2015_poster1.pdf).
+In *Poster Proceedings of ACM RecSys 2015*.

 -   Nevena Dragovic and Maria Soledad Pera.
 2015.
-Exploiting Reviews to Guide Users' Selections.
-Poster at ACM RecSys 2015.
+[Exploiting Reviews to Guide Users' Selections](http://ceur-ws.org/Vol-1441/recsys2015_poster7.pdf).
+In *Poster Proceedings of ACM RecSys 2015*.

+-   Santiago Larraín, Denis Parra, and Alvaro Soto.
+2015.
+[Towards Improving Top-N Recommendation by Generalization of SLIM](http://ceur-ws.org/Vol-1441/recsys2015_poster7.pdf).
+In *Poster Proceedings of ACM RecSys 2015*.

+-   Ioannis T. Christou, Emmanouil Amolochitis, and Zheng-Hua Tan.
+2015.
+AMORE: design and implementation of a commercial-strength parallel hybrid movie recommendation engine. *Knowl Inf Syst* (August 2015), 1–26.
+DOI=[10.1007/s10115-015-0866-z](http://dx.doi.org/10.1007/s10115-015-0866-z).

+-   Nipa Chowdhury , Xiongcai Cai, Cheng Luo.
+2015.
+BoostMF: Boosted Matrix Factorization for Collaborative Ranking. *Machine Learning and Knowledge Discovery in Databases*, *Lecture Notes in Computer Science* vol. 9285.
+Springer.
+DOI=[10.1007/978-3-319-23525-7_1](http://dx.doi.org/10.1007/978-3-319-23525-7_1)

+-   Shuo Chang, F. Maxwell Harper, and Loren Terveen.
+2015.
+Using Groups of Items for Preference Elicitation in Recommender Systems.
+In Proceedings of the 18th ACM Conference on Computer Supported Cooperative Work & Social Computing.
+CSCW ’15.
+New York, NY, USA: ACM, 1258–1269.
+DOI=[10.1145/2675133.2675210](http://dx.doi.org/10.1145/2675133.2675210)

+-   Yinzhi Cao and Junfeng Yang.
+2015.
+[Towards Making Systems Forget with Machine Unlearning](http://www.ieee-security.org/TC/SP2015/papers-archived/6949a463.pdf).
+In *Proceedings of the 36th IEEE Symposium on Security and Privacy*.
+IEEE.

+-   Benjamin Kille et al. 2015.
+Stream-Based Recommendations: Online and Offline Evaluation as a Service.
+In Josiane Mothe et al., eds. *Experimental IR Meets Multilinguality, Multimodality, and Interaction*. *Lecture Notes in Computer Science*.
+Springer International Publishing, 497–517.
+DOI=[10.1007/978-3-319-24027-5_48](http://dx.doi.org/10.1007/978-3-319-24027-5_48).

+-   Abhijeet Ghoshal, Syam Menon, and Sumit Sarkar.
+2015.
+Recommendations Using Information from Multiple Association Rules: A Probabilistic Approach. *Information Systems Research*, vol. 26, iss.
+3, pp. 532–551.
+DOI=[10.1287/isre.2015.0583](http://dx.doi.org/10.1287/isre.2015.0583)

+-   Frederik Ek and Robert Stigsson.
+2015.
+[Recommender Systems; Contextual Multi-Armed Bandit Algorithms for the purpose of targeted advertisement within e-commerce](http://publications.lib.chalmers.se/records/fulltext/219662/219662.pdf).
+Masters’ thesis.
+Gothenburg, Sweden: Chalmers University of Technology.

+### 2014

 -   Alan Said and Alejandro Bellogin.
 2014.
 Comparative Recommender System Evaluation: Benchmarking Recommendation Frameworks.
 In *Proceedings of the Eighth ACM Conference on Recommender Systems* (RecSys '14).
 ACM.
 DOI [10.1145/2645710.2645746](http://dx.doi.org/10.1145/2645710.2645746)